 - Separate living arrangements

-A couple can also turn a separation agreement into a divorce decree should they decide to get divorced.
+A couple can also turn a separation agreement into a divorce decree if they decide to divorce.

 1. Protects Your Marital Benefits

 Separated couples can continue to receive spousal benefits that help them both financially.
 This is one of the primary reasons for entering into a separation agreement, as it allows couples to maintain their quality of life.

 There can be more reasons for separating, and they can be as simple as wanting to continue your lives with your married names intact.
 Or they could be as complicated as staying married due to religious beliefs or moral reasons.

 One of the biggest financial advantages of getting married is that married couples can receive tax benefits when they file jointly.
 The IRS awards joint filers with larger yearly tax deductions, which allows them to have a lower tax liability.
 Ultimately, married couples can keep more of their income after tax.

 Married couples could also qualify for tax credits such as:

 - American Opportunity and Lifetime Learning Education Tax Credits

 When you’re separated, you’re legally married.
 So you’d still be able to enjoy these tax benefits.

 If you’re married and your spouse has a pension, you are entitled to a share of each other’s pension amount.
 The longer you’re married, the greater your entitled amount.
 However, when you divorce, neither can receive any future benefits.